Are you looking for things to do in Youngstown Ohio?

 Its main lobby floor is surrounded by 12 marble columns.

-On either side, you will see two stunning marble staircases along with mahogany woodworking and marble wainscoting.
+On either side, you will see two stunning marble staircases along with mahogany woodwork and marble wainscoting.

-The landings provide artwork depicting agricultural and manufacturing, the main industries of the area of the past.
+The landings provide artwork depicting agriculture and manufacturing, the main industries of the area in the past.

 Due to its beauty, the courthouse has won several preservation awards and is now listed on the National Register of Historic Places.